dhananjaygr/GCP-Folder-approach/production.md

     Below is the screenshot for the folder and the 4 projects that are accessible.

+    >**Note:** To view the folder and all projects under it, please go to the All Sections.

     ![](/img/09.png)

     Below is the screenshot for the Cloud Template deployment that occurred in the first project, as specified in the template.